Snowflake-Labs/sfguide-spcs-cortex-reactjs-flask-app/README.md

 ## Overview

-This repo contains instructions for replicating React application running in Snowpark Container Sevices (SPCS) that was presented during Snowday 2023.
-It also demonstrates the use of Snowflake Cortex from within the application.
+This repo contains instructions for building a React application running in Snowpark Container Sevices (SPCS) and it also demonstrates the use of Snowflake Cortex from within the application. *Note that both SPCS and Snowflake Cortex are currently in Public Preview.*

-For questions, comments, feedback, please reach out to [Dash](dash.desai@snowflake.com).

 Here is the outline of what's covered: